 As long as you live in a state where sports betting is legal, you have nearly unlimited options to bet on the MLB the season.
 It’s important to stick to domestic sportsbooks, as offshore books are illegal in the United States.
 The major domestic books that you should consider are DraftKings Sportsbook, FanDuel Sportsbook, and BetMGM.

 DraftKings Sportsbook is an official partner of ESPN, Turner Media, and extended their exclusive deal with the MLB in August 2020 (originally established in 2012).
 For new users, DK offers a 20% bonus on first deposit up to $1000.

 FanDuel Sportsbook is an authorized partner of the MLB as of August 2019.
-New users at FanDuel get a $1000 risk-free bet after placing their first real-money bet.
-This means that, up to $1000, if your first bet on the site loses, they will refund your bet amount to your account to try again (offer valid through December 31, 2021).
+New users at FanDuel get a $1000 No Sweat First Bet after placing their first real-money bet.
+This means that, up to $1000, if your first bet on the site loses, they will refund your bet amount to your account to try again.

 The third and final gaming company to be an authorized partner of the MLB is BetMGM, who is also partners with the Red Sox, Dodgers, Tigers, and Nationals.
-They offer a $500 risk free bet for new users– if your first bet with the company loses, BetMGM will refund the bet amount in free bet credit.
+They offer a $500 bonus bet for new users.
+If your first bet with the company loses, BetMGM will refund the bet amount in bet credit.

 What are MLB props?